Alice Brown Davis

-Alice Brown Davis (September 10, 1852 – June 21, 1935) was the first female Principal Chief of the Seminole Nation of Oklahoma, and served from 1922–1935, appointed by President Warren G. Harding.
+Alice Brown Davis (September 10, 1852 – June 21, 1935) was the first female Principal Chief of the Seminole Nation of Oklahoma, and served from 1922 to 1935, appointed by President Warren G. Harding.
 She was of Seminole (Tiger Clan) and Scots descent.
 Her older brother John Frippo Brown had served as chief of the tribe and their brother Andrew Jackson Brown as treasurer.